Tsuihao/Reinforcement-Learning-unity-ml-agents-spacecraft-docking-2D/Documentation/.ipynb_checkpoints/blog-checkpoint.md

 * The second stage position reward function need to be modified: There is always the case that the spacecraft is slightly rotation near the space station but due the heavily negative reward at second stage, the total reward just become native.
 -> **Proposal solution**: cancel the negative reward at second stage, for orientation reward and position reward?
 * The initialization range should be increased.
-* Not sure does the agent learn to avoid the obstacles? <br>
+* Not sure does the agent learn to avoid the obstacles?
+* Step negative is too much <br>

 **Improved points:** <br>